 I prefer a mid-layer with a hood, but it’s not completely necessary.
 My main mid-layer in the summer is from Outdoor Research.
 The refuge Hybrid Jacket is extremely comfortable, Water-Resistant, Wind-Resistant, Lightweight, quick-drying, and breathable.

-In the winter I usually hike with my Patagonia Better Sweater mid-layer as it’s a bit warmer.
+In the winter I usually hike with my down jacket as a mid-layer as it’s a bit warmer.

 If warmth is more important to you than weight, you may want to think about the Feathered Friends Helios Vest.
 This hardcore down vest features 4.8 ounces of 850-fill down, Lycra armholes, and hem, as well as an insulated draft tube behind the zipper.
 This means that frigid air has no chance of making it through this beast of a vest.